Project Overview

 How do I know that the rates on my bill are the same as those posted?

 The toll rate you see on the overhead sign before getting into the express lanes is the toll rate you will be charged.
-Questions related to your invoice can be answered by contacting NC Quick Pass by online message, by visiting a NC Quick Pass Customer Service Center or calling 1-877-7MY-PASS (1-877-769-7277).
+Questions related to your invoice can be answered by visiting NC Quick Pass online, by visiting an NC Quick Pass Customer Service Center or calling 1-877-7MY-PASS (1-877-769-7277).

 NC Quick Pass Rates vs. Bill by Mail Rates